comick/tonio/README.md

 Getting started from source
 ===========================

-If you want to get started from pre-built images, take a look to the [wiki Quick Start page](https://github.com/comick/tonio/wiki/Quick-Start).
+Pre-built images are available for supported boards.
+Take a look to the [wiki Quick Start page](https://github.com/comick/tonio/wiki/Quick-Start).

+Still, you may want to build the root image yourself.
+Supporting a new board or adding more codecs than the default are all good reasons for doing so.

 Supported hardware
 ------------------